-'Fragile' Sarah Ferguson spotted laying low at Irish wellness retreat following Andrew Mountbatten-Windsor arrest
+'Fragile' Sarah Ferguson 'seen' laying low at wellness retreat following Andrew arrest as 'pensive' Eugenie 'spotted'

 Andrew Mountbatten-Windsor was arrested last week